Registered (waiting for first heartbeat)

 Submit a withdrawal request from your dashboard to move earnings from your wallet through the payout workflow.

-Register at dcp.sa/provider/register.
+Register at dcp.sa/setup.
 You will receive a unique API key (dc1-...) — copy it and keep it safe.

-Register as ProviderDownload dc1_daemon.py with your API key pre-injected.
+Register as ProviderDownload dcp_daemon.py with your API key pre-injected.
 Replace YOUR_PROVIDER_KEY with the key from step 2.
 The file is personalized — do not share it.

 Start the daemon process.
 It will detect your GPU, register with DCP, and send status heartbeats.
 Keep the process running or run it as a service.